NeloyNSU/Some-Mistakes-in-Building-A-Robot/README.md

 10. Use similar resistor values when the values are very critical.

-11.
-Linear regulators instead of switchmode regulators.
+11.Linear regulators instead of switchmode regulators.
 Most robots have a limited power budget and the wasted energy of linears can be greater than 50% if a 12 volt system is the only power source on your array of sensor, micro ect., all want current from a 5 volt source.